Chart Color Schemes

 Oakleigh South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting the area.
-Notable ones include Summerset Oakleigh South, Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Monash Medical Centre Redevelopment, and Canterbury Gardens Estate.
-The following list details those most relevant.
+Twenty-two infrastructure projects identified by AreaSearch are expected to impact the area significantly.
+Notable projects include Summerset Oakleigh South, Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Monash Medical Centre Redevelopment, and Canterbury Gardens Estate.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.